gavinhoward/bc/README.md

 Subtraction was used instead of multiplication for two reasons:

-1. Division and subtraction can share code (one of the goals of this `bc` is small code).
+1. Division and subtraction can share code (one of the less important goals of this `bc` is small code).
 2. It minimizes algorithmic complexity.

 Using multiplication would make division have the even worse algorithmic